NEW: September 2020

-PhD student and technician position in cancer biology:
+PhD student and postdoc position in cancer biology:

-We have two exciting opportunities for a PhD student and a technician, funded by the Dutch Cancer Society (KWF).
+We have two exciting opportunities for a PhD student and a post-doc, funded by the Dutch Cancer Society (KWF).
 The PhD position will be for 4 years, and should results in a PhD thesis at the University of Groningen.
+The post-doc position will be for 3 years.
 Our lab participates in the Cancer Research Center Groningen (CRCG), which is part of the Graduate School for Medical Sciences.
 Within the graduate school, you have the opportunity to follow high-quality courses throughout your PhD training.

 Our research is focused on cell cycle regulation and DNA damage responses in the context of cancer.
 The research group is embedded in the Department of Medical Oncology of the University Medical Center Groningen (UMCG) in the Netherlands, where oncological patient care is coordinated with preclinical and fundamental research on the biology and treatment of cancer.
 The lab is surrounded by other labs that study chromatin biology and genome instability.

 We offer a PhD studentship and a position for a postdoc to ambitious candidates with a passion for DNA damage signaling, molecular cell biology, genetic screens, and overall cancer biology.
 The PhD candidate should have the following requirements:

 - Fluent in English, both spoken and written.

 - A background in molecular cell biology is essential.